Commercial Course

 What is a commercial pilot?

 A Commercial Pilot certificate allows a pilot to be compensated for their services as a pilot.
+It’s a required step for careers in flight instruction, charter, corporate flying, and the airlines.

 -